 6. To contribute to the objective in the second of the above two areas of work, i.e. public-private partnerships, the subprogramme will promote innovative ways of financing, building and managing infrastructure critical for sustainable development.
 It will do so by (a) developing international guiding principles and standards on how to design regulatory frameworks for PPPs in various sectors and how to design partnership projects; (b) support member States on request in applying the ECE People-first PPP evaluation methodology; and (c) providing policy advice and capacity-building to support member States in creating regulatory frameworks and partnership project pipelines to help close the SDG infrastructure financing gap.

-7. The subprogramme plans to support member States on issues related to COVID-19 by focusing some of its policy dialogues, policy analysis, policy recommendations and standards, and capacity-building on the question of how innovation policy and public-private partnership projects can help to turn the crisis into an opportunity by facilitating innovations and developing infrastructure that not only build back, but also build a better, more resilient, sustainable and productive economy in the future.
+7. The subprogramme plans to support member States on issues related to the recovery from the COVID-19 pandemic as necessary by focusing some of its policy dialogues, policy analysis, policy recommendations and standards, and capacity-building on the question of how innovation policy and public-private partnership projects can help to turn the crisis into an opportunity by facilitating innovations and developing infrastructure that not only build back, but also build a better, more resilient, sustainable and productive economy in the future.

 8. The above-mentioned work is expected to result in a shared and improved understanding among member States: